What Are Safe Ways to Get High Without Drugs or Alcohol?

 BetterHelp can connect you to an addiction and mental health counselor.

 Dangers of Getting High Without Drugs

-Although the products used to produce these at-home highs might be safe when used appropriately, many are dangerous when used to get high without drugs.
+Although the products that produce these at-home highs might be safe when used appropriately, many are dangerous to get high with.

 - Cognitive damage